-Join Mike Rankin for an in-depth discussion in this video Using master pages, part of Creating Long Documents with InDesign CC.
+Join Mike Rankin for an in-depth discussion in this video Using master pages, part of InDesign: Creating Long Documents.

 - You'll be able to work most efficiently if you build up your document pages strategically using the Based On feature for master pages.
 The first thing to do is to figure out all the page types you have to create.
 Hopefully, at some point, you'll be given some example pages, prototype design files, or specifications to do this.
 Look at the page types and see what they all have in common.
 It could be just margins and a footer with a page number.
 The most common elements can be by themselves on a very basic master page that'll be the foundation for your documents.